History of Beltola: Koch rulers of Beltola

 Raja Lambodar Narayan Dev witnessed the fall of Ahom supremacy and the decline of Ahom Kingdom.
-The British, after driving the Konbaung dynasty of Burma out of Assam, became the new masters of Brahmaputra valley.
+The British, after driving the Konbaung dynasty of Burma out of Assam, became the new masters of the Brahmaputra valley.
 In October 1826, Raja Lombodar Narayan Dev signed an ordinance with the British East India Company, acknowledging their overlordship.
 Raja Lambodar Narayan Dev married a Manipuri Princess, who was accompanied by a caravan of Manipuri people.
 These Manipuri people were settled in Beltola, and their settlement was known as Manipuri Basti (not to be confused with Manipuri Basti of present-day Guwahati city).